-For some orgaisations, having prior experience working in a hospital or heathcare center will be helpful to you, but it is not required.
-Anyone who has a genuine interest in working in the healthcare industry or learning about the a healthcare system abroad is welcome to register to apply.
+For some orgaisations, having prior experience working in a hospital or heathcare center will be helpful to you, but it is not required for all programs.
+Anyone who has a genuine interest in working in the healthcare industry or keen to help is welcome to register to apply.
 You should be enthusiastic, and willing to help out with different tasks assigned to you.
-Physical space in some placements can be tight, so you must be friendly and adaptable to working on a team.
-Volunteers who demonstrate excellent interpersonal skills and motivation may be able to help out in other capacities at the laboratory as well, although this decision is always made by the local team.
-Some placements will be very interesting for volunteers who are learning about tropical diseases, lab chemistry, microbiology, or haematology.
-Anyone who is an expert or has proven skills in an area may be able to do extra tasks under supervision.

 Most programs are offered as part of a package where you will need to pay a joining fee.
 This generally includes: